OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ## The application

 I am going to use [PetClinic](https://github.com/spring-projects/spring-petclinic) as an example and convert the deployment process for the application from one that runs deployment steps sequentially in Octopus to a rolling deployment process.
-PetClinic is a sample Spring Boot application written in Java that has 2 main components:
+PetClinic is a sample Spring Boot application written in Java that has two main components:

 - A web front-end.
 - A database.